tgi-io/tgi-core/spec/README.md

 </blockquote>
 ## [&#9664;](#-procedure)&nbsp;[&#8984;](#table-of-contents)&nbsp;[&#9654;](#-store) &nbsp;Request
 #### Request Class
-<p>Requests handle the Request / Response design pattern.
-They are used by the Interface class to communicate with the Application Model</p>
+Requests handle the Request / Response design pattern.
+They are used by the Interface class to communicate with the Application Model

 #### CONSTRUCTOR
 &nbsp;<b><i>objects created should be an instance of Request:</i></b>
 ```javascript